Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Introduction

 In Section \ref{section:Bott} we show that our results imply the $8$ homotopy equivalences in Bott's Periodicity Theorem for the infinite orthogonal group as envisioned by Karoubi in \cite{karoubi:battelle}.
 Whereas Karoubi's proof of his Fundamental Theorem in \cite{Karoubi:Annals} is based on classical $8$-fold Bott periodicity, our new proof of his theorem actually implies $8$-fold Bott periodicity.
 This is explained in Section \ref{subsec:ClassicalBottPeriod}.
 Of course, Bott periodicity is not new, but the reader may find it a little reward at the end of a long paper.

 There are two appendices to this article.
 One, Section \ref{appdx:Homology}, shows that for a ring with involution $A$ such that $\frac{1}{2}\in A$, the connected component of the infinite loop space of $GW(A)$ is homotopy equivalent to Quillen's plus construction $BO(A)^+$ applied to the classifying space of the infinite orthogonal group of $A$.
 This is necessary if Theorem \ref{thm:KaroubiFundThm} is truly to be a new proof of Karoubi's Fundamental Theorem.
 In \cite{mygiffen}, we gave proofs of the results of Section \ref{appdx:Homology} based on Karoubi's version of the Fundamental Theorem.
 Here we avoid Karoubi's theorem.
-The other appendix, Section \ref{Appx:TateSp}, recollects definitions and results about symmetric spectra, homotopy orbit, homotopy fixed and Tate spectra, and about bispectra used throughout the paper.
+The other appendix, Section \ref{Appx:TateSp}, recollects definitions and results about symmetric spectra, homotopy orbit, homotopy fixed and Tate spectra, and about bispectra used throughout the paper. .
+In some preprint versions of this paper I used ``complicial exact categories'' (in the sense of, for instance, \cite[Definition 3.2.2]{mySedano}) whereas I decided to work with ``dg-categories'' here.
+In practice, all complicial exact categories have a ``dg-enhancement'' even though the exact structures may differ (this, however, doesn't change the $GW$-theories, by \cite[Lemma 7]{myMV}).
+The passage from exact categories to complexes which are complicial exact categories underlying a dg-category is explained in \cite[\S 6]{myMV}; see also \cite[Remark 14]{myMV}.

+The advantage of the category of dg-categories is that it has a symmetric monoidal tensor-product.
+This considerably simplifies the construction of the $GW$-spectrum and the treatment of products in $GW$-theory.
+For a first reading, I suggest to skip the technical sections \ref{sect:GWgrpsDGcats} -- \ref{sec:KGWspectrum} while nevertheless bearing in mind Examples \ref{exn:VectAsExCatDual} and \ref{ex:ChbEDGwithWeaksAndDuals} and the analogies of $GW$ and $\GW$ with connective and non-connective $K$-theory $K$ and $\bK$.
+Take note, however, that the negative homotopy groups $GW_i$ of $GW$ are the Balmer Witt groups $W^{-i}$ for $i<0$ which are non-zero in general; see the example following Proposition \ref{prop:GWspecIsGWspace}.
+Then take the Localization Theorems \ref{thm:LcnConn1} and \ref{thm:locnForKGW} as axioms and use Remark \ref{rmk:FundThmFromLocnThm} to deduce the Bott sequences \ref{thm:PeriodicityExTriangle} and \ref{thm:PeriodicityExTriangleForKGW}.
+Now you are ready to jump right into Section \ref{sec:GWschemes}.

+This paper is part of a collection of papers published in honor of Charles A. Weibel's 65th birthday.
+Ever since I wrote my PhD, Chuck has been incredibly supportive; I warmly thank him for that.

+It should be clear to the reader that this paper owes a lot to the mathematics of Max Karoubi, Robert Thomason, and Paul Balmer.
+I would like to thank them.
+Thanks also go to Baptiste Calmes and Heng Xie for comments on earlier drafts, and to the anonymous referee for his comments.

+It took me about 10 years to put the results of this paper into its final form.
+I gave the first talks about the main results of Section \ref{sec:KGWspectrum} and its consequences at a workshop on algebraic $K$-theory in Montreal, 2004, and in a series of lectures at ETH Zurich in 2005, though proofs and framework were very different then.
+I apologize for the delay in publication.

+Over the years, various institutions and grant agencies have given financial support, such as I.H.E.S. and Max Planck in Bonn, NSF and EPSRC.
+I would like to thank them.